 “I wanna see you be brave.”
 Sara Bareilles

-If you’re female and a football fan, there’s more to cheer about this off-season.
+If you’re female and a football fan, there’s more to cheer about.

 Fortunately, this symposium was not a rah-rah session, but a concrete convention that focused on the education and development of essential careers for women, including exploration of roles in operations, scouting and coaching.